cvdabbeele/cloudOneOnAWS/README.md

 ## UPDATES
+### 20210325
+- added the variable `C1CS_RUNTIME` to 00_define_vars.sh.sample
+If you do not have access to C1CS-Runtime option (which is in preview now; March 2021), then set the following variable to "false".
+If this variable does not exist, it will be set to "true" (meaning you have access to C1CS-runtime)  This is for compatibility reasons with older versions of this script

 ### 20210215
 1. The demo has been extended with Cloud One Container Security (both the Admission Controller and -in preview- the Runtime Security)
 2. To make a better demo experience, pre-run 3 instances of the MoneyX pipeline.
 This will allow for a smoother customer demo.